brodyking/ap-cs/README.md

 # ap-cs classwork
-Thank you Wr.
-Steinmeyer.
+Thank you Mr. Steinmeyer.
 W Teacher.

 Not all of the assignments are complete.
 Only did sections of each.